DataDog/integrations-core/cockroachdb/README.md

 The CockroachDB check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.

-### Prerequisities

-This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
-To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+Starting with version 1.9.0, this OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+Note that the latest mode requires Python 3.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][14].

-Version 1.9.0 and later of this check uses the [latest version][12] for metric collection, which requires Python 3.
-For hosts unable to use Python 3, or to use the legacy version of this check, see the following [configuration][13].
+For hosts unable to use Python 3, or to use legacy mode, see the following [configuration][13].

 ### Configuration